vsavram/CS205-Project/index.md

 ## Hybrid Parallelization Programming Model
 ---

 A hybrid parallelization scheme is used to optimize the single-cell pipeline.
 Big data flow processing using the Spark framework is used to optimize the preprocessing functions.
-The message passing interface (MPI) framework is used to optimize clustering and differential expression.
+In order to alleviate communication overhead associated with a network of nodes, Numba (a compiler for python that performs just-in-time translation of numeric functions) is used to enhance the preprocessing optimization.The message passing interface (MPI) framework is used to optimize clustering and differential expression, specifically using mpi4py.
 Visualization using tSNE is left as a sequential implementation.
 The details of the programming model are outlined in the following sections.

 All implementations are built in Python.